 Success Criterion 3.3.1 provides for notification of errors.
 However, persons with cognitive limitations may find it difficult to understand how to correct the errors.
 People with visual disabilities may not be able to figure out exactly how to correct the error.
-In the case of an unsuccessful form submission, users may abandon the form because they may be unsure of how to correct the error even though they are aware that it has occurred.
+If an unsuccessful form submission occurs, users may abandon the form because they may be unsure of how to correct the error even though they know it has occurred.

 The content author may provide the description of the error, or the user agent may provide the description of the error based on technology-specific, programmatically determined information.

 Follow the guidelines under How to Meet Success Criteria 3.3.3.

 Error Prevention (Legal, Financial, Data): For Web pages that cause legal commitments or financial transactions for the user to occur, that modify or delete user-controllable data in data storage systems, or that submit user test responses, at least one of the following is true: